How To Create A New Form Field When Customizing A Form

-Inside this section decide whether or not the new field will show up on the form being customized by selecting "Yes" "No" or "Yes - readonly".
+Inside this section decide whether or not the new field will show up on the form being customized.

-This is particularly useful in cases when there are new fields on the form that will be needed in the future, but you don't want the members to fill them out yet.
+If disabled, the field added will not be displayed on the form.
+This is particularly useful in cases when there are new fields on the form that will be needed in the future, site owner doesn't want the members to fill them out yet.

-inside this section decide whether or not the data entered in the new field will show up on emails.
+Inside this section decide whether or not the data entered in the new field will show up on Lead Previews.

 Many times after submitting a form, that data is collected in a module of our system.
 That module then displays the data in an organized fashion so that the admin of the site can easily manage it.
 We use tables to organize the data in our modules.